Novel methods and approaches in health risk assessment

 Course organiser

-The course is organised by the Advanced International Training Programme in Health Risk Assessment at IMM in collaboration with the Doctoral programme Environmental Factors and Health (EFH) at Karolinska Institutet, course number 2795.
+The course is organised by the Advanced International Training Programme in Health Risk Assessment at IMM in collaboration with the Executive and Professional Education Office at Karolinska Institutet.

 Learning outcomes

-After the course the student should be able to:
+At the end of the course the participant should be able to:

-- apply and critically discuss methods to identify, assess and integrate scientific evidence in a health risk assessment
+• apply and discuss methods to assemble, weigh and integrate scientific evidence in health risk assessment of chemicals

-- critically discuss the need for and importance of transparency in health risk assessment
+• reflect on the need for and importance of systematic approaches in health risk assessment of chemicals

 Content